Resonant spectral cascade in Womersley flow triggered by arterial geometry

 Given that the system is actively forced but remains globally stable—with a negative energy growth rate $G$ across all tested Womersley numbers (Figure~\ref{fig:sweep_results})—what is the primary physical consequence of this forcing?
 The results demonstrate that the forcing drives a highly efficient, transient spectral cascade.
 This is observed directly as the rapid peak in the spectral broadening ratio $R$ (Figure~\ref{fig:diagnostics}) and is visualized as the breakdown of the initially smooth waveform (Figure~\ref{fig:initial_setup}) into a field of complex, high-frequency structures (Figure~\ref{fig:wave_shape} and~\ref{fig:evolution}).
 This process, whereby energy is rapidly redistributed from the initial low-wavenumber harmonics to a broad continuum of modes (Figure~\ref{fig:modal_energy}), is governed by the interaction between the nonlinear steepening term, $\alpha_0 a_1\partial_\xi a_1$, and the parametrically-forced dispersive term, $\beta_0\varepsilon_\beta\cos(q\xi)\partial^3_\xi a_1$.
-Unlike an integrable system which balances these effects to form stable solitary waves, the spatial variation of $\beta(\xi)$ constantly disrupts this balance, preventing the formation of stable structures and instead promoting a chaotic-like state of high complexity.
-This provides a clear, reduced-order physical mechanism for the geometry-induced unsteadiness reported in other computational models \cite{Freidoonimehr2021, Yi2022}, and is consistent with the non-Kolmogorov spectral cascades and near-wall coherent structures observed in our prior high-fidelity simulations of patient-specific neurovascular geometries \cite{Saqr2022SR, Saqr2022AIP}.
+Unlike an integrable system which balances these effects to form stable solitary waves, the geometry-parameterized dispersive response disrupts this balance, preventing the formation of stable structures and instead promoting a chaotic-like state of high complexity.
+This provides a clear reduced-order mechanism for one class of geometry-sensitive unsteady behavior reported in other computational models \cite{Freidoonimehr2021, Yi2022}, and is consistent with the non-Kolmogorov spectral cascades and near-wall coherent structures observed in our prior high-fidelity simulations of patient-specific neurovascular geometries \cite{Saqr2022SR, Saqr2022AIP}.

 This interpretation also aligns, at a broader phenomenological level, with prior CFD studies showing that vascular geometry can reorganize unsteady pulsatile flow in ways that are strongly phase- and morphology-dependent.
 In idealized curved or bifurcating configurations, geometric variation has been shown to modify flow partitioning, alter oscillatory wall-shear patterns, shift stagnation dynamics, and break planar symmetry over the cardiac cycle \cite{Pivkin2005,Papaharilaou2002,Sherwin2000,He1993}.
 In more irregular or diseased geometries, numerical studies have further reported enhanced disturbance levels, transitional behavior, broadband velocity fluctuations, and Doppler-observable spectral broadening under pulsatile conditions \cite{Lee2007,Lee2008,Wong2008,Wong2009,Varghese2007,Khoshniat2005}.
 These results support the general premise that arterial geometry influences the temporal organization and frequency content of pulsatile flow.
 Nevertheless, those studies do not isolate the specific mechanism identified here.
 The role of the present model is therefore explanatory.
 This study extracts and dissects an interpretable mechanism by which geometry can act as a spectral modulator in the main human arteries.